-The Ethics and the Common Good Project offers grant funding up to $3,500 to assist current students with the cost of living while interning for a mission-driven organization of their choice.
-The organization’s mission must be aligned with the Ethics and the Common Good Project’s mission and values, and the proposed internship must be an integral part of the students’ academic work.
-Priority given to Division II students on financial aid.
+The Ethics and the Common Good Project offers grant funding up to $3,000 to assist current students with costs of living while interning for a mission-driven organization of their choice, or pursuing a self-designed project.

 - You must be a current student at the time of the internship and returning to Hampshire as a student in the fall semester.
 If you plan to be on leave for the fall, it must be a field study leave and not a leave of absence.

-- Priority will be given to students receiving financial aid.
+- Priority will be given to students with financial need.

-- You must complete a minimum of 200 hours of substantive, supervised work, which can be completed in a 6-10 week period.
+- You must complete an internship or project that involves a meaningful commitment to supervised work, and which can be completed remotely in a 6-10 week period.

-- Internship placement must be at a mission-driven organization located in the United States or abroad
+- Internship placement must be with a mission-driven organization located in the United States.

 - Recipients must agree to these mandatory requirements: